codefresh-io/cap-docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 toc: true
 ---

-Once a pipeline runs, a workflow is submitted, CSDP continuoyly collects and displays data on the pipeline, the workflows.
+Once a pipeline runs and a workflow is submitted, CSDP continuously collects and displays real-time info and analytics on the pipeline and its workflows.

-This article describes how youn to monitor pipeline and workflow states
+There are several options to monitor pipeline and workflow activity:

-Activity Log notifications: Monitor logs for sensor and event-sources.
+* Activity Log notifications: Monitor sensor and event-source logs.
-Aggregated and individual pipeline views: See data for pipelines and workflows, including metrics, at global or pipel-specific levels
+* Aggregated and granular data visualizations: See data for all pipelines (global aggregated view), or for a single pipeline, its workflows and steps (granular view).
+Analyze and compare resource consumption, and identify trends through KPI metrics.
-Workflow visualizations in YAML and tree formats Visualize data at different levels: from aggregated data for all active pipelines and their workflows, to a single pipeline and its workflows, and down to the steps in a single pipeline's workflows.
+* Interactive workflow-step visualizations: Filter workflow step-views by node type, results, and more, in YAML and tree formats.
-KPI metrics: Analyze resource consumption, and identify trends by comparing how metrics
+* Workflow logs: Real-time logs for ongoing workflows, and archived logs for completed workflows.

 ### How to: Monitor sensor and event source notifications in Activity Log